soliao/AI-Tennis-Players/README.md

 The action has 4 dimensions (2 for each agent).
 The action space is continuous, representing the horizontal and vertical movement of the player.

 - **Rewards**\
-If the agent hits the ball over the net, a reward of +0.1 if provided.
-If the ball hits the ground of out bounds, a reward of -0.01 is provided.
+If the agent hits the ball over the net, a reward of +0.1 is provided.
+If the ball hits the ground or out of bounds, a reward of -0.01 is provided.

 - **Goal**\
-When an episode ends, we use the maximum of the scores of agent 0 and agent 1 as the **episode score**.
-The environment is considered solved when the **average of the episode score over 100 consecutive episodes** reaches above **+0.5**.
-This is equivalent to that each agent hits about 5 consecutive volleys to the other agent.
+When an episode ends, we use the maximum of the scores of agent 0 and agent 1 as the score of the episode.
+The environment is considered solved when the **average of the scores of 100 consecutive episodes** reaches above **+0.5**.

 ## Getting started